linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh/connect-to-server-over-ssh-on-windows/index.md

 - [PowerShell - Windows 10](#powershell---windows-10): This is the easiest method for most people using a Windows 10 computer.
 - [Windows Subsystem for Linux - Windows 10](#windows-subsystem-for-linux-wsl---windows-10): This requires quite a few more installation and configuration steps, but may be a better option for those who prefer working within a Linux command-line.
-- [PuTTY - Windows 8, 7, Vista, and XP](#putty---windows-8-7-vista-and-xp): For earlier versions of Windows, you'll need to use PuTTY or any other third-party terminal emulator.
+- [PuTTY - Windows 8, 7, Vista, and XP](#putty---windows-8-7-vista-and-xp): For earlier versions of Windows, you  need to use PuTTY or any other third-party terminal emulator.

 ### PowerShell - Windows 10